A core tension persists in the humanitarian sector surrounding the role that negotiation plays in humanitarian action. On the one hand, many feel...

-- Improve the effectiveness of humanitarian strategies for relief, protection, and prevention through research, humanitarian programs;
+- Improve the effectiveness of humanitarian strategies for relief, protection, and prevention;

-- Instill human rights principles and practices in these strategies
+- Instill human rights principles and practices in these strategies; and

 - Educate and train the next generation of humanitarian leaders.